brotatotes/bht-automation/bht gen 2/John/Chapter 3/John 3 16 bht.md

 3. "Human life is a life without the certainty of grace."

 ### John Calvin:
-1. "For God so loved the world.
-Christ opens up the first cause, and, as it were, the source of our salvation, and he does so, that no doubt may remain; for our minds cannot find calm repose, until we arrive at the unmerited love of God."
+1. "Scripture everywhere extols his pure and unmingled mercy, which sets aside all merits."
-2. "And this is still more clear from what follows; for he adds, that God gave his Son to men, that they may not perish.
-Hence it follows that, until Christ bestow his aid in rescuing the lost, all are destined to eternal destruction."
+2. "He loved us while we were still enemies by sin...where sin reigns, we shall find nothing but the wrath of God, which draws death along with it."
-3. "The word only-begotten is emphatic, to magnify the fervor of the love of God towards us.
-For as men are not easily convinced that God loves them, in order to remove all doubt, he has expressly stated that we are so very dear to God that, on our account, he did not even spare his only-begotten Son."
+3. "For as men are not easily convinced that God loves them, in order to remove all doubt, he has expressly stated that we are so very dear to God that, on our account, he did not even spare his only-begotten Son."

 ### Philip Schaff:
-1. "The Son of man is the Son of God, the only begotten Son; the one term expresses His fitness for the work, the other points to His dignity and to the greatness of the Father’s love."
+1. "Whatever remains still hidden, so much as this is certain, that the humiliation and exaltation of Him who came down out of heaven were the expression of God’s love to the whole world."
-2. "The universality of the blessing is marked with twofold emphasis; designed, not for Israel only, but for the whole world, it is the actual possession of every believer."
+2. "The Son of man is the Son of God... the one term expresses His fitness for the work, the other points to His dignity and to the greatness of the Father’s love."
-3. "The Divine purpose is presented under two aspects, not one only; it is that the believer may be saved from perdition, and may now possess eternal life."
+3. "The universality of the blessing is marked with twofold emphasis; designed, not for Israel only, but for the whole world, it is the actual possession of every believer."

 ### John Gill:
 1. "God has so loved the Gentiles, as well as the Jews, that he gave his only begotten Son; to, and for them, as well as for the Jews; to be a covenant of the people, the Gentiles, the Saviour of them, and a sacrifice for them; a gift which is a sufficient evidence of his love to them."
-2. "Whosoever believeth in him, whether Jew or Gentile, should not perish, but have everlasting life."
+2. "It being a large and comprehensive one, an irreversible and unspeakable one; no other than his own Son by nature, of the same essence, perfections, and glory with him; begotten by him in a way inconceivable and expressible by mortals."
-3. "The gift of his Son: nor is Christ God's gift to every one; for to whomsoever he gives his Son, he gives all things freely with him; which is not the case of every man."
+3. "Whosoever believeth in him, whether Jew or Gentile, should not perish, but have everlasting life."

 ### John Wesley:
-1. "Whosoever believeth on him — With that faith which worketh by love, and hold fast the beginning of his confidence steadfast to the end."
+1. "Yea, and this was the very design of God's love in sending him into the world."
-2. "God so loved the world — That is, all men under heaven; even those that despise his love, and will for that cause finally perish."
+2. "Whosoever believeth on him — With that faith which worketh by love, and hold fast the beginning of his confidence steadfast to the end."
-3. "He gave his only Son — Truly and seriously.
-And the Son of God gave himself, Galatians 4:4, truly and seriously."
+3. "God so loved the world — That is, all men under heaven; even those that despise his love, and will for that cause finally perish."

 ## Debug Info